…and reading again

 Along the Way: The Journey of a Father and Son, Martin Sheen and Emilio Estevez, rated PG.
 This is a wonderfully written memoir, alternately told by this famous father and son pair.
 They tell the story of how they help each other “grow up.”

 Stories I Only Tell My Friends by Rob Lowe, rated PG 17 for strong language.
-A really good memoir by an actor who lived and survived an interesting career and life; he tells of his roles in The Outsiders to The West Wing; you can catch him now on Parks and Recreation; who didn’t love Rob Lowe growing up?
-He also talks about his struggle to overcome alcohol - he is one celebrity who got some use out of rehab; and tells of his love for his wife and sons.
+A really good memoir by an actor who lived and survived an interesting career and life; he tells of his roles in The Outsiders to The West Wing.
+Who didn’t love Rob Lowe growing up?
+He also talks about his struggle to overcome alcohol – he is one celebrity who got some use out of rehab; and tells of his love for his wife and sons.

 The Help by Kathryn Stockett, rated G (the movie is also very good)